codacy-badger/sparkling-reviews/README.md

 ## sparkling-reviews

-An application to analyse the user reviews about a product to find the sentiments and to extract some particular attributes so as to define some base for the user construe about the product.
+An application to analyse the user reviews about a product to find the sentiments and to extract some particular attributes (key words) so as to define some base for the user construe about the product.

 **Currently facing low-performance issues (EXECUTION IS NOT COMPLETING).
 Number of issues like GC overhead exceeded, and java heap space out of memory.**